ekadanuarta/ekadanuarta/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://www.instagram.com/eka_danu_arta
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->